Troubleshooting JIRA Integration

 Full integration between Bitbucket Server and JIRA requires a reciprocated (two-way) application link between Bitbucket Server and JIRA.

-See Linking Bitbucket Server with Jira for instructions on how to create an application link.
+See Link Bitbucket with Jira for instructions on how to create an application link.
 For full integration you must check the box marked " Also create a link from '<name of your JIRA server>' back to this server.", enter your JIRA administrator credentials and then select your user base scenario to configure authentication.

 If you think you've already set up application links in both directions, you can check by doing the following: